Year-round course (two semesters)

 Ownership of the journey

-To achieve this, it's also important to be flexible in terms of transportation and accommodation, so we'll arrange all that in due course.
-The program is challenging and rewarding as everyone in the group is involved in deciding how the trip will be, and with their own efforts, both the learning outcomes and the experiences will be great.
-Previous cohorts have said they are proud of the journey they have achieved, and they feel a strong sense of ownership of what they have been involved in.
+To achieve this, it is also important to be flexible with regard to transport and accommodation, so we will arrange all that as we go.
+The program is challenging and rewarding and everyone in the group helps to decide how the trip will be, and with their own efforts, both the learning outcomes and the experiences will be great.
+Previous cohorts have said they are proud of the trip they have made, and they feel a strong sense of ownership for what they have been a part of.

 From embassy to activists

 We usually visit the Norwegian embassy, some UN organizations and Norwegian and local NGOs.
-Meetings with people in host families or in local associations, inspiring activists or ordinary young people often provide the most memorable and enjoyable experiences.
-We also find time for safaris, mountain hikes, beach life, sights or whatever is available and can tempt us.
-We travel a lot during the trip to get a good impression of the country, and sometimes we have crossed borders and visited several neighboring countries to compare culture, government, etc.
+Meetings with people in host families or in local associations, inspiring activists or just ordinary young people often provide the most memorable and pleasant experiences.
+We also find time for safaris, mountain hikes, beach life, sights or whatever is available and might tempt us.
+We travel a lot during the trip to get a good impression of the country, and we cross borders and visit neighboring countries to compare culture, governance, etc.

 Jakob Steenberg Thompson